How did the idea for Primary Medical Care Center come about?

 The extraordinary care we provide for our patients makes us unique.
 We are always there for them in moments of need, whether it’s a happy occasion, like a wedding, or an unfortunate event, like a funeral.

 Another important factor is the teaching that we provide for our patients to empower them to take better care of themselves.

 And last but not least, our employees.
 We have a great staff working with us.
 They proudly care for and value our patients.
 They don’t go to bed until they ensure that all our patients are home safe from their appointments.
 We thank them for their unconditional love.

 What advice would you give to a young person who is trying to start their own business?

 Starting a business is not easy, and making it a success is even harder.
 However, with determination, integrity, faith, humility, and hard work, it is possible.
 Start with a goal, gather positive and constructive feedback, and never give up.

 Any last words?

-We are grateful for the opportunity to introduce the team behind “Primary Care”, and we appreciate the great job “Haiti Open” is doing in the community.
+We are grateful for the opportunity to introduce the founders of “Primary Care”, and we appreciate the great job “Haiti Open” is doing in the community.
 Keep up the good work!
 God Bless!